Mount Vernon, Indiana

 Mount Vernon is a city in and the county seat of Posey County, Indiana, United States.
 Located in the state's far southwestern corner, within 15 mi of both the southernmost or westernmost points, it is the westernmost city in the state.
 The southernmost is Rockport, located along the Ohio River about 40 mi to the southeast.

-The population was 6,687 at the 2010 census.
-It is located in Black Township and is part of the Evansville, Indiana, metropolitan area, which had a 2010 population of 358,676.
+As of the 2020 census, Mount Vernon had a population of 6,493.
+It is located in Black Township and is part of the Evansville, Indiana, metropolitan area.